 Every new PCIe version brings with it tremendous gains in speeds.
-So much so that with every newer version, the speed doubles compared to the previous version.
+So much so that with every more recent version, the speed doubles compared to the previous version.
 Hence, it is reasonable to ask which Intel and AMD CPUs support PCIe 4.0 so that you can experience the benefits yourself.

 As of writing this article, the most current version of PCIe available in the market is V4.0.
 PCIe 5.0 is also around the corner.

-Therefore, without further ado, let us explore both Intel and AMD CPUs separately for PCIe v4.0.
+Therefore, without further ado, let us explore Intel and AMD CPUs separately for PCIe v4.0.

-As mentioned, you must also have the right motherboard to enable PCIe 4.0 support.
+You must also have the correct motherboard to enable PCIe 4.0 support.
 Read: Which Motherboards Support PCIe 4.0?

 So Which Intel and AMD CPUs Support PCIe 4.0?

-Basically the newer generation of both Intel and AMD CPUs currently support the PCIe 4.0 protocol.
+The newer Intel and AMD CPUs currently support the PCIe 4.0 protocol.

 Let us look at each brand separately.